Lin Mei-hong

 Lin Mei-hong (born 1959) is a Taiwanese choreographer.
 Lin began dancing with the Lanyang Dance Troupe in Taiwan, then moved to Italy and Germany for further training.
 She has spent the majority of her career in Europe, with the Ballet in Plauen, Theater Dortmund, and Staatstheater Darmstadt.
-In 2013, Lin became artistic director for the ballet of the Austrian Landestheater Linz.
+Between 2013 and 2022, Lin was artistic director for the ballet of the Austrian Landestheater Linz.